0dot0repeating/dakka/README.md

 Early OpenAL implementations in GZDoom will play stereo sounds incorrectly - if the super shotgun and minigun sound quiet and muffled compared to the pistols and impaler, that's the bug.
-GZDoom 3.2.5 doesn't exhibit this bug - use that one.
+Either update your GZDoom or use one of the versions listed below the title image.

 **DOWNLOAD:** http://jinotra.in/downloads/mods/doom/dakka?sort=M